 Foot Reflexology: 15 Amazing Pressure Points On Your Feet | Herbal Goodness

-Reflexology is an ancient practice that has been used for thousands of years to help people gain relief from physical conditions that they have long complained about.
+Reflexology is an ancient practice that has been used for thousands of years to help people gain comfort from physical conditions that they have long complained about.

-It is founded on the notion that applying pressure on certain parts of the body can cure ailments or disease, and restore optimal health.
+It is founded on the notion that applying pressure on certain parts of the body can restore optimal health.

 DOWNLOAD OUR FREE REFLEXOLOGY EBOOK BELOW

-Foot reflexologyAs regards how reflexology ties with science, various studies have been conducted on the topic, and it has been shown to be effective at reducing pain and bringing relaxation in people suffering from chronic pain.
+Foot reflexologyAs regards how reflexology ties with science, various studies have been conducted on the topic, and it has been shown to be effective at calming pain and bringing relaxation in people suffering from chronic pain.
 Foot reflexology involves administering this practice on 15 pressure points (acupoints) on your feet that are directly linked to every part of your body.
-It is believed to provide pain relief and cure disease by facilitating the flow of energy (known as Qi or Chi in Chinese) between these 15 pressure points and the various body parts.
 Download the eBook for FREE here.

 The 15 Pressure Points